shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I need to find one named Revali.
 He should be in the aarakocra village of Wind’s Crossing.
 I need to deliver this letter to him.”

-The aarakocra squawked and smiled and Gra, holding out the letter.
+The aarakocra squawked and smiled at Gra, holding out the letter.

 “Will you take this to him?
 I’ll give you 200 gold.”
 Drathalion changed tone.
 “Oh!
 Negotiate for 300!”